meilirensheng2020/dingofs/docs/source/deployment/dingofs-client-deployment.md

 quota.inodes: 1000
 ```

-Configuration entries in the client configuration file have the same meaning as those in the cluster topology file, see [DingoFS important-config][important-config].
+Configuration entries in the client configuration file have the same meaning as those in the cluster topology file, see [DingoFS important-config](../dingoadm/topology.md#important-dingofs-configuration-items).

 For all configuration items that do not appear in the client configuration file, we will use the default configuration values.
 You can view the configuration items and their associated default values by clicking [client configuration file][dingofs-client-conf].

-> :bulb: About the `mdsOpt.rpcRetryOpt.addrs` configuration item
+> 💡 About the `mdsOpt.rpcRetryOpt.addrs` configuration item
 >
 > Since all the routing information exists in the MDS service, the client only needs to know the address of the MDS service in the cluster in order to perform IO reads and writes normally.
 >